Policies

 When an alert is raised by a member of the staff, associate or volunteer regarding a client, colleague or member of the public, a Director of More Positive Me CIC will:-

-• support their member of staff in following the objectives of this
+• support their member of staff in following the objectives of the policy.

 Please note: The Directors of More Positive Me C.I.C. and/or staff will usually be invited to attend the MARAC meeting.
 They may also make a request to attend.